cs396-web-dev/winter2022/pages/_assignments/lab08.md

 ---
 **Credits & Kudos**: Cooper Barth wrote this lab, and Sarah adapted it to work with Python.

+> ## Updates
+> If you can't get your local chat server working, use the course chat server, which can be accessed here: <a href="wss://chat-server-cs396.herokuapp.com/">wss://chat-server-cs396.herokuapp.com</a>

 <a class="nu-button" style="margin-top:20px;display:inline-block;" href="/winter2022/course-files/labs/lab08.zip">lab08.zip<i class="fas fa-download" aria-hidden="true"></i></a>

 {:.blockquote-no-margin}